elotroalex/chiens/_texts/translation.md

 - {:.sp} The Son.

 - I want to restore you to glory, to freedom, to your island:
-- and the sugarcane juice did not smell bad, no, in the fruity morning.
+- and that sugarcane juice doesn't smell bad at all in the fruity morning.

 - {:.sp} Toussaint.

-- Ah! the scoundrel doesn't lie ...
-And they throw the suborned son on the trail
+- Ah! the scoundrel doesn't lie ... and they throw the suborned son on the trail

 ---

 [85]({{site.baseurl}}/chiens/p085.html){:.pagetitle}

 - of the dying father.
-- My son, to you my treasures, to you my bands
+- My son, to you my treasures, to you my troops
 - Haiti is waiting for you.
 Avenge me.

 - {:.sp} The Son.

 - Saint-Domingue is waiting for peace,
-- forgetfulness,
+- forgetting,
-- convalescences
+- convalescence
 - Saint-Domingue is waiting to sleep.

 - {:.sp} Toussaint.

 - Alas.
 - like a tender papaya
-- his head is still bald
+- his head is still [check]bald
 - but here he is elected by all the arrows of the carbet
-- {:.pr} his milk flows out of a thousand wounds, and his tree heart no longer has the strength to send to the extremities the strong blood which defended him against the aridity of the sand.
+- {:.pr} his milk flows out of a thousand wounds, and his bush heart can no longer push the strong blood that defended him against the arid sands to his arms.

 - {:.sp} The Son.

 - I'm not a coward.
 I am not a traitor.
-- {: .pr} What I am, I still haven't chosen: standing evenly between two continents, I am a being of mediation.
+- {: .pr} What I am, I haven't yet decided: standing evenly between two continents, I am a being of mediation.

 - {:.sp} Toussaint.

 - {: .pr.i} I remember one day in November; you were not yet 6 months and the master entered the hut, sooty like a red moon, and he teased your muscular little limbs, he was a very good master
-- {: .pr} he put his big fingers on your small face full of dimples to caress it, his blue eyes laughed and his mouth teased you with sweet words, it will be a good piece, he says, a good piece like his father, he said looking at me and the mother said that the master was very good, too good she said, I remember it well and he said other kind things to the master, it was necessary to think ahead, in 20 years you would make a good slave-driver, keen eyes and firm arm
+- {: .pr} he put his big fingers on your small face, full of dimples, to caress it; his blue eyes laughed and his mouth teased you with sweet words; it will be a good piece, he says; a good piece like his father, he said looking at me, and the mother said that the master was very good, too good, she said; I remember it well, and she said other kind things to the master; it was necessary to think ahead, in 20 years you would make a good slave-driver, keen eyes and firm arm

 ---

 [86]({{site.baseurl}}/chiens/p086.html){:.pagetitle}

-- {: .pr} ---and this man speculated by my son's cradle---a warden cradle---
+- {: .pr} ---and this man speculated by my son's cradle---a warden's cradle---
 - {: .pr} and I said nothing, but an anger seized me and a desire to strangle this man, and my heart was set ...

 - {:.sp} The Son.